 Not all dog-allergic people react to the same dog allergens, and not all dogs produce or shed the same amount of all dog allergens.
 So it is theoretically possible that some dogs could be better tolerated than others.
 In the past, some have thought that breeds known to shed less fur ought to shed fewer allergens.

 Having researched this area in more recent times to prepare this helpful blog, we also found these great explanations on the VCA Hospitals site -

 Some studies illustrate that the production of allergens varies by breed making certain dog breeds more compatible with allergic owners than others.
 Still other studies claim that there is no real difference regarding breeds and allergen production.
 Even with opposing views, there is agreement on why some breeds fair better with allergic owners.

-Certain breeds are not
+Certain breeds are not suitable for allergy sufferers.

 We realized that on this occasion size also matters!
 Larger dogs will produce higher levels of allergens.

 Our heart was set and we located a good and honest breeder and we finally found our Ted!